 A cummerbund – a sash wrapped around the waist at formal occasions, is rarely worn without a bow tie.
 We’ve saved you the trouble of buying both by offering these perfectly-matched cummerbund and bow tie sets.
-A cummerbund can be worn in warmer weather in place of the formal vest, or as an alternative style choice.

 FREE Standard Shipping on Orders over $150 Up to 10 Business Days - FREE